 But, my heart was elsewhere.

-As luck would have it, John Muir heard my call because the next morning the forecast was as clear as day.
-I went over to talk to the receptionist, asked what cool hike I can do for the day and was told there were several connecting trails around the Popradské Pleso.
+As luck would have it, John Muir heard my call because the next morning, the forecast was as clear as day.
+I went over to talk to the receptionist, asked what brisk hike I can do for the day, and was told there were several connecting trails around the Popradské Pleso.

-Along the trail I encountered a rare sight, I came across a Slovakian Chamois!
-It’s sort of like a mountain goat or some kind of mammal, I don’t know.
+Along the trail, I encountered a rare sight; I came across a Slovakian Chamois!
+It’s sort of like a mountain goat or some mammal; I don’t know.
 All I know is that it wasn’t shy – it peed just a few yards away from me.
-I attempted to get closer to it and take a few photos but it ran off into a steep ravine below before I could snap some more.
+I attempted to get closer to it and take a few photos, but it ran off into a steep ravine below before I could snap some more.

-Eventually, I reached the apex to where Popradske Pleso was still visible.
-From here you can see awesome views of the Štôlska Valley, I didn’t take many photos because it was a bit hazy that day and I wanted to see what else lay ahead.
+Eventually, I reached the apex where Popradske Pleso was still visible.
+From here, you can see excellent views of the Štôlska Valley; I didn’t take many photos because it was a bit hazy that day, and I wanted to see what else lay ahead.
 I continued my trek for another 40 minutes and came across another lake, Batizovské Pleso.

-Apparently, there’s a 4-star hotel Horský Hotel Sliezsky dom where I can catch a taxi or hitch-hike back down to Tatranská Polianka where I could catch a train back to Poprad.
+There’s a 4-star hotel Horský Hotel Sliezsky dom where I can catch a taxi or hitch-hike back down to Tatranská Polianka where I could find a train back to Poprad.
 I took it as good news too because it was already getting dark and I was getting tired.

 So that’s my little ad-hoc hiking story in the High Tatras.
-If I was a more prudent hiker I would have done my research ahead of time and not after the fact.
+If I were a more prudent hiker, I would have done my research ahead of time and not after the fact.
 So, now that I have done the proper research, you reap the benefits.

 HIKE THE TATRA MOUNTAINS!

-I only got to hike a small portion of the High Tatras and if I had my way, I would stay for a month straight and hike most of the trails.
-Hiking season runs during spring and summer but I have seen this in the fall and the weather was still alright with the occasional rain.
+I only got to hike a small portion of the High Tatras, and if I had my way, I would stay for a month straight and walk most of the trails.
+Hiking season runs during spring and summer, but I have seen this in the fall, and the weather was still alright with the occasional rain.

 The Tatra Mountain range encompasses Poland and Slovakia and offers plenty of hiking opportunities for the outdoor enthusiast.
-I’ve only covered the Slovakian side and it’s got some awesome views of its highest peak Gerlachovsky Peak (2655m) and its most famous peak Lomnicky.
+I’ve only covered the Slovakian side, and it’s got some excellent views of its highest peak Gerlachovsky Peak (2655m) and its most famous peak Lomnicky.

 The Tatras National Park (TANAP) comprises mountain and high-mountain plants like dwarf pine, pine forests, and a terrific flora.
 Rare animal species like the eagle, bear, or marmot reside here as well.
 You will have a very high chance of running across a chamois, the emblem of Tatras.
-It is among the most unique species, as it evolved in isolation during the ice age.
+It is among one of the unique species in the world as it evolved in isolation during the ice age.

 WHERE TO STAY IN THE HIGH TATRAS

 I suggest you stay in the bigger town of Poprad and use it as your base for other hikes.
-It has enough things to do if the weather doesn’t agree for a hike.
-You could stay in towns closer to the trails but you’ll be bored if you get caught during inclement weather.
+It has enough things to do if the weather isn’t ideal for a hike.
+You could stay in towns closer to the trails, but you’ll be bored if you get caught during inclement weather.
 Poprad is about five hours by train from Bratislava, about eight hours from Prague, and about 10 hours from Budapest – you will change trains in Kosice coming from Budapest.